DebabrataBanik/interactive-rating-component-main/README.md

 ### Continued Development

 Successfully redid the design using ReactJs.
 Code can be further optimized and some animations can be added.
+Added a feedback text area for users to leave their thoughts.
+Also a radio container that asks users whether they want to be followed up by out team.
+Also added a error message for users when they submit the feedback component without selecting a rating.
+Changed some styling of the original rating component.
+Still need to work on the following card adding some more features.